alexmackenzie-wx/blog/Desktop/deno_blog/blog/posts/software_history.md

 - Homebrew created by Max Howell in 2009.
 - Microosft Azure launched in 2010.
 - Spark developed at AMPLab at University of California and open sourced in 2010.
-- Kafka spun-out of LinkedIn in 2011.
+- Kafka created in 2011.
 - AWS Redshift launched in 2012.
 - Snowflake founded in 2012.
 - Looker founded in 2012.